yangsu01/funance_blog/blogs/10-factor-models-and-PCA/factor-models-and-PCA.md

 ## 1 Prioritizing Growth

-This basically just means we want to select stocks with high potential returns.
-There are many ways to do this, but I ended up going with factor models.
-The overall approach will be similar to the one outlined in my [Investing Using CAPM](https://www.funance.lol/blog/77URiX6i0DSoEfOOtDUjv9/capm-regression) post and a lot of the intuition is explained there.
+This just means we want to select stocks with high potential returns.
+There are many ways to do this, but I went with factor models.
+The overall approach will be similar to the one outlined in my [Investing Using CAPM](https://www.funance.lol/blog/77URiX6i0DSoEfOOtDUjv9/capm-regression) post and the intuition is explained there.

 ### 1.1 Factor Models